David Jeffrey: Linfield

 In April 1996, Jeffrey returned to Linfield as assistant manager to Trevor Anderson.
 Jeffrey was appointed as Linfield manager on 4 January 1997 after Anderson resigned.

 In the 2005–06 season, Jeffrey guided Linfield to a clean sweep of domestic trophies, missing out only on the cross-border All-Ireland Cup.
 On 6 June 2006, Jeffrey signed a new four-year contract, the longest contract in Linfield history.
 His previous deal had one season left to run.

 In June 2008, Jeffrey won his 23rd manager of the month award, breaking the record for monthly awards.
 By January 2014, he had extended this record to 32 awards.

 Alongside Roy Coyle, Jeffrey is Linfield's most successful manager in history, having won 31 trophies during his 17-year tenure.
 Roy Coyle also won 31 trophies with the Blues during his managerial career from 1975 to 1990.

 On 15 February 2014, Jeffrey announced that he was to step down as manager of Linfield at the end of the 2013–14 season.
 He was replaced by former Northern Ireland international, Warren Feeney.

 Ballymena United

-On 7 March 2016, it was announced that Jeffrey had been appointed the new manager of Ballymena United, following the sacking of Glenn Ferguson.
+On 7 March 2016, it was announced that Jeffrey had been appointed the new manager of Ballymena United, following the dismissal of Glenn Ferguson.

-Jeffrey guided Ballymena to winning the Northern Irish League cup in 2016–17 season and took them to the quarter-finals of the Irish Cup and a 4th place finish in the league.
+Jeffrey guided Ballymena to winning the Northern Irish League Cup in the 2016–17 season and took them to the quarter-finals of the Irish Cup and a 4th place finish in the league.

 Jeffrey was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to association football and community relations in Northern Ireland.

+Portadown

+On 21st April 2026, it was announced that Jeffery had been appointed as manager of Portadown FC, following the departure of manager Niall Currie a few weeks earlier.